kbrowder/sbt-spring-loaded/README.rst

-This plugin allows your to start processes using the vastly under-appreciated spring-loaded_ Java agent, a FOSS alternative to JRebel (albiet a somewhat limited alternative).
+This plugin allows your to start processes using the spring-loaded_ Java class reloading agent, a FOSS alternative to JRebel (albiet a somewhat limited alternative).

+This has been minimally tested against spray and akka classes YMMV.

+This is the authors first "from-scratch" sbt plugin, so please be gentle.

 Installation
 ============